NVIDIA/Megatron-LM/examples/inference/README.md

         We check which prompts have reached an end condition and set the corresponding flags of the is_generation_done_tensor to True .
 The generated sequence lengths increases as we keep generating, until that prompts hits an eod condition.
 The generation started status tensor helps us determine which prompts have started generating
         """

-    def generate_output_tokens_static_batch(
+    def generate_all_output_tokens_static_batch(
         self, active_requests: OrderedDict[int, InferenceRequest],
     ) -> OrderedDict[int, InferenceRequest]:
-        """Utility to generate the output tokens and probabilities for the prompts .
+        """Utility to generate all the output tokens and probabilities for the prompts .

         This utility generates the output tokens for a static batch.
 It runs the forward steps till all prompts complete generation, updates the status of these requests to completed, adds the generated result and returns these requests
         """